Bus, Taxi & Toy Train Fares To Darjeeling

 Shared jeep fare from Mirik to Darjeeling: Rs.
 100.00 (per seat)

 Usual route for a shared jeep is by Hill Cart Road (NH-55).
-Usual travel duration is 3.5 hours.
+Since 2010 the Rohini road us being used due to damages on Hill Cart Road.
+Usual travel duration is about 3 hours.
 If any detour is required, that would increase the fare.

 Bus fares to Darjeeling